spinner/__init__.py

 </div>

-You can also accomplish the hiding with opacity: 0 and opacity:1 with a transition to make it smoother.
+You can also achieve the hiding with opacity: 0 and opacity:1 with a transition to make it smoother, see the spinner documentation for details.

-You can click the button below, the spinner is shown for the period of the tetra request and hidden again afterwords.
+You can click the buttons below, the spinners are shown for the period of the tetra request and hidden again afterwords, regardless of where the spinner is located in the page.